What is the Marriott hotel mattress — and where can you buy it?

 Both models are finished with a Jacquard woven ticking polycotton, which provides an attractive finish to these luxury mattresses.

-Exclusively available from the Marriott hotel shop, both the Marriott EU and Marriott British mattresses are priced at £1435,50 for a double.
+Exclusively available from the Marriott hotel shop, both the Marriott EU and Marriott British mattresses are premium beds with a double costing £1,435.50 in the UK — but stay alert for sales.
 However, they only come with a 5-year guarantee, which is surprisingly short for a premium bed.

 Combining springs, foam, and a jacquard woven ticking polycotton cover, the Marriott Bed for British Hotels is a hybrid with an adaptable feel that should feel comfortable for a range of sleep styles.
-You can buy it as is (a double has an MSRP of £1,885.50), or you can bundle it with a base and bedding.
+You can buy it as is or you can bundle it with a base and bedding.
+A double has an MSRP of £1,435.50 but we have seen 25% off sales before, reducing it to £1,076.63.

 Affordable alternatives to Marriott hotel beds